Hedgerow Heroes Project

 SPS successfully led the bid for £50k via CPRE’s Hedgerow Heroes campaign to fund the project.

-The Stour Valley Farmer Cluster, whose members own & farm the land on which the project was delivered, is a group of 32 farmers who work together to deliver landscape scale biodiversity gain as part of their farm businesses.
+The Stour Valley Farmer Cluster, whose members own and farm the land on which the project was delivered, is a group of 32 farmers who work together to deliver landscape scale biodiversity gain as part of their farm businesses.

 Hedges frame and shape the often irregular field pattern of the Dedham Vale AONB; they are one of the key landscape features.
 Restoration and new planting will contribute to strengthening the landscape character.

-The main objectives of the project are to:
+The main objectives of the project were to:

-- extend and create new wildlife corridors by linking existing habitats.
+• extend and create new wildlife corridors by linking existing habitats.
 Species that will benefit include pollinating insects, hedgehog and hazel dormouse; farmland birds and most bat species.
 Hazel dormouse is the flagship species for the Dedham Vale AONB Nature Recovery programme

-- build upon and encourage further community engagement between landowners and volunteers
+• build upon and encourage further community engagement between landowners and volunteers

-In the summer SPS members had the chance to learn more about the project as part of our visit to the Tendring Hall Estate at Stoke by Nayland.
+In the summer, SPS members had the chance to learn more about the project as part of our visit to the Tendring Hall Estate at Stoke by Nayland.

 The project was planned and executed in consultation with the Dedham Vale AONB team which enabled project volunteer participation.